For the second year running, bp has been recognized by the United Nations Environment Programme for its plans to measure and reduce methane emissions.

 The award of gold status comes from the Oil and Gas Methane Partnership (OGMP) 2.0, a voluntary initiative launched by the UNEP that is designed to improve the reporting accuracy and transparency of anthropogenic methane emissions from the oil and gas sector.
-The award recognizes the work of many teams – both within bp and involving some of our many partners.
+The gold status, which bp first received in 2021, recognizes the work of many teams – both within the company and involving some of our many partners.

 Fuzzy Bitar, bp SVP, HSE & Carbon

 Even though natural gas has an important role to play in developing a lower carbon energy system, when methane is emitted into the atmosphere unburnt, it is more than 80 times more potent than CO2 over a 20-year time span, according to the Intergovernmental Panel on Climate Change.
 However, as methane does not persist in the atmosphere – its atmospheric lifespan is a relatively short (10 to 12 years) – actions to cut methane emissions can have the most immediate reduction in the rate of warming.